 I wrote something about ‘A Very Expensive Poison’, a play on at the Old Vic last year about the Litvinenko poisoning, how I enjoyed it (the play, not the poisoning) and what I thought it said about the way in which we think about ‘Russia’ for the Observer/Anthony Burgess Foundation prize for arts journalism and it ended up being shortlisted.

-The Observer/Burgess also gave us all these nice plastic blow-ups which make the article look like a real thing in a broadsheet, which is sweet.
-Reviewing is an unnerving job, and any critic with any self-awareness will feel like an imposter.
-So, it is good that the prize is encouraging new writers, and I would encourage anyone who even vaguely thinks of themselves in those terms to look out for it next time.
+The Observer/Burgess also gave us all these nice plastic blow-ups which make the article look like a real thing in a broadsheet, which was sweet of them.
+Reviewing is an unnerving job, and any critic with any self-awareness will feel like an imposter, so, it is good that the prize is encouraging new writers and I would encourage anyone who even vaguely thinks of themselves in those terms to have a go.